sloria/dotfiles/README.md

 dotfiles
 ========

 [sloria's dotfiles](https://github.com/sloria/dotfiles-old), rewritten as Ansible roles.
+Sets up a full local development environment with a **single command.**

 Fully supports macOS.
 Red Hat and Debian support is good but not as complete.

 a few neat features
 -------------------